 Mnemonic: The Doctors Are Not Here.

-It’s by the malleolar branches of anterior tibial, posterior tibial, and peroneal arteries.
+The ankle joint is supplied by the malleolar branches of anterior tibial, posterior tibial, and peroneal arteries.

-It’s by the branches of deep peroneal and tibial nerves.
+The ankle joint is innervated by the branches of deep peroneal and tibial nerves.
 (The segmental innervations is by L4, L5; S1, S2 spinal sections).